compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 You should now have the following .zip files somewhere:

 - `assetto-server-win-x64.zip`
-- The .zip file of the server we just packed
+- The server preset we just packed, called something like `Tutorial Server!-X-XXXXXXXX-XXXXXX.zip`

 Create a new folder and extract both of these two .zip files into it.